finos/rune-dsl/documentation/rosetta-modelling-component.md

             max [ item -> specification -> engine -> power ]
 ```

 Reduction works by performing an operation to merge two adjacent elements of a list into one, and so on recursively until there is only one single element left.
-All the reduction operators above are therefore short-hand special cases of the generic `reduce` operator that works as follows:
+All the reduction operators above are short-hand special cases of the generic `reduce` operator that works as follows:

 ``` Haskell
 func FindVehicleWithMaxPowerUsingReduce: <"Returns the vehicle with the highest power engine, using the reduce keyword.">